clugg/sm-json/README.md

 # sm-json

-Provides a pure SourcePawn implementation of JSON encoding and decoding.
+A pure SourcePawn JSON encoder/decoder.
 Also offers a nice way of implementing objects using `StringMap` inheritance coupled with `methodmap`s.

 Follows the JSON specification ([RFC7159](https://tools.ietf.org/html/rfc7159)) almost perfectly.
 Currently, the following is not supported:
 * Any singular value not contained with a structure (e.g. `"string"`, `1`, `0.1`, `true`, `false`, `null`, etc.)